Conceptual Views of Neural Networks: A Framework for Neuro-Symbolic Analysis: Discussion and Limitations

-The presented approach is novel and different former ideas with respect to three properties: first, we do not employ further hardly explainable methods, such as autoencoders.
-Second, our method is global by design.
-Third, conceptual views, as introduced in our work, do not require pre-defined concepts and their related input representations.
-We accomplished this by decoding both, the weights of all output neurons and the activations of the last hidden layer using symbolic conceptual views.
+\textbf{Summary of Contributions.} We introduced \emph{conceptual views} as a principled framework for the global analysis of neural networks, grounded in the algebraic foundations of Formal Concept Analysis.
+Our framework is distinct from prior work in three key aspects: (1) it does not rely on additional opaque methods such as autoencoders for explanation; (2) it is global by design, analyzing the entire model rather than individual predictions; and (3) it does not require pre-defined concepts or their associated input representations.
+We accomplish this by jointly analyzing both the weights of the output layer and the activations of the last hidden layer through symbolic conceptual views.

-Our approach is limited by the necessary existence of multiple outputs.
-However, there are common approaches for splitting single outputs.
-Yet, a more significant limitation concerns the restriction to non-recursive architectures.
-Adapting our approach to such settings is probably possible, but requires a substantial adjustment to the definition of views.
-Finally, our method requires for human-comprehensible explanations the existence of domain-specific background knowledge.

-Apart from this we envision that the presented link of NN models to FCA using symbolic conceptual views allows for both the explainability of NNs as well as increasing the performance of NN surrogate learning procedures.
-Therefore, this beneficial research line should be further investigated and tested.
+\textbf{Experimental Validity.} Our experimental study encompasses twenty-four diverse ImageNet models and controlled experiments on the Fruits-360 data set.
+We deliberately structured the experiments to validate each stage of the framework independently: the many-valued view's fidelity (up to 0.999), the symbolic view's capacity for class separation (uniformly 1.0), and the interpretability of derived rules.
+We emphasize that our experiments are designed as a proof of concept for the framework rather than as a competitive benchmark; the primary contribution is the formal methodology, not the specific numerical results.